 As Christians we have direct access to God.
 There is no place in the Bible where we are taught that we must confess our sins to others to have forgiveness from God.
 However, the Bible does teach that creating accountability with someone else can help you in your struggle against temptation (James 5:16).

-You do not need to go into detail with your accountability partner about about your struggles, but they do need to know how to pray for you.
+You do not need to go into detail with with everyone about about your struggles, but the people you can trust really do need to know how to pray for you.

 Find someone who is a positive influence.